fixermark/team2051-simulator-demo/README.md

 * `Field2d m_field`: The field representation.
 This takes in `Pose2d` descriptions of the robot position and rotation and ships them to the dashboard via NetworkTables.
-* `SimpleSimulatedChassis m_chassis`: A little widget that keeps track of an imaginary position and rotation for the robot on the field.
+* `SimpleSimulatedChassis m_chassis`: A little widget that keeps track of imaginary encoder and gyro values for the robot on the field.
+* `PoseEstimator m_pose`: An estimator for position on the field that extrapolates from wheel encoder changes and the gyro value (simulated or real values).

-These are set up in `simulationInit`, which is only run when the robot code is in simulation mode (so should be ignored if the code runs on the real robot).
-Another method that only runs in simulation, `simulationPeriodic`, gets called frequently.
-In here, we do two things:
+These are set up in `initWithSensors`, which is eventually run from `simulationPeriodic` after a quarter-second delay (giving the Romi a bit of time to detect whether EXT0 is bridged to ground).
+Another method, `simulationPeriodic`, gets called frequently.
+In here, we do three things:

-1. Call `m_chassis.updatePose` on the chassis, giving it the leftMotor and rightMotor so it knows how the robot's position should be changing.
+1. If we set up a simulated chassis, call `m_chassis.updateSimulation` on the chassis, giving it the leftMotor and rightMotor so it knows how the robot's position should be changing.
-   `updatePose` changes the robot position and rotation based on the motor commands.
+2. Update the robot pose estimate via the gyro and encoder values.
-2. Call `m_field.setRobotPose`, which communicates the new pose back to the dashboard.
+3. Call `m_field.setRobotPose`, which communicates the new pose back to the dashboard.